What is digital innovation: Benefits, risks, and examples13 min read

 To apply digital innovation, you will need a strategy that would help you reshape your business, align your current operating model with new operating models, and digitally infuse modern technologies into your business.

-Next steps: As we have mentioned in our innovation strategy article, it’s important that when designing your own digital innovation strategy, you stick to “why” you innovate, “what” to focus on, and “how” to successfully implement it.
+It’s important that when designing your own digital innovation strategy, you stick to “why” you innovate, “what” to focus on, and “how” to successfully implement it.
 How about you learn it with us on one of our free innovation webinars?
 We could discuss digital innovation strategy there in detail.